amberwhizin/amberwhizin.github.io/connect_4/README.md

 My clone of the game Connect 4.
 I played this a lot as a child with my friend Erin, we would battle until bedtime!
 It is a two player game where you drop cylinders into slots starting from the bottom up.
 The cylinders stack on top of one another as the player works to get 4 in a row, column, or diagonally - before the other player to wins the game!

-The technoligies used in my cite are: HTML, CSS, JavaScript and JQuery
+The technoligies used in my cite are:
+1. HTML
+2. CSS
+3. JavaScript and JQuery

 ### Approach: